 - Viewtiful Joe 2 also has the harder difficulties unlocked by beating the game, but instead of new characters has the 36 Chambers unlocked when certain achievements are performed.
 True completion means unlocking everything and beating all 36 Chambers with a Rainbow V rating.

-- The Binding of Isaac has a golden god achievement which is gotten after getting all the items in the game during playthroughs.
+- The original game has a Golden God achievement which is gotten after getting all the items in the game during playthroughs.

 - Badland fewer than 10 people have actually successfully gotten over 3000 clones or completed all achievements.
 Out of 20 million players.
 With levels like Doomsday, the game is notoriously Nintendo Hard.